enear/enear.github.com/_posts/2018-12-04-imposing-invariants-in-scala.md

 This post is also on the author's blog at []()https://aerodatablog.wordpress.com/

-*Do you know any other approach ?
+*Do you know any other approach?
 I would be happy to hear it.
 Just write on the comment section.*

-# Footnotes
+## Footnotes
 1. <a id="SO-answer-error-message-union-types" class="mce-item-anchor"></a> There is an answer on StackOverflow by some <em>Régis Jean-Gilles</em> that attempts to solve that problem.
 Did not bother to analyse it.
 Curious also why Shapeless does not have it (assuming that it works) -https://stackoverflow.com/questions/6909053/enforce-type-difference

-# References
+## References

 1. <a id="programming-in-scala" class="mce-item-anchor"></a> Odersky M., Spoon L., Venners B. Programming in Scala, 3rd Edition